Lordbufu/CollectionTracker/README.md

-## This readme is still a work in progress, as rather new to all this, and more focussed on the project itself
+## This readme is still a work in progress, as i am rather new to all this, and more focussed on the project itself

 Collection Tracker:
   Small web-app designed to keep track of several types of collections.